stalwartlabs/website/docs/smtp/authentication/analysis.md

 - `addresses`: A list of addresses (which may include wildcards) from which reports will be intercepted and analyzed.
 - `forward`: Whether reports should be forwarded to their final recipient after analysis.
-- `store`: The location where incoming reports will be stored.
-If no path is specified, the reports will not be stored.
+- `store`: The duration for which reports should be stored before being deleted, of `false` to disable storage.

 Example: